audacity/audacity/lib-src/libscorealign/README.txt

 minimize the total distance along the path.
 This is like dynamic programming except that each line spans many frames, so the resulting path is forced to be fairly straight.
-Linear interpolation is used to estimate chroma distance since the lines do always pass through integer frame locations.
+Linear interpolation is used to estimate chroma distance since the lines do not always pass through integer frame locations.
 This approach is probably good when the audio is known to have a steady tempo or be performed with tempo changes that match those in the midi file.

 Some notes on the software architecture of scorealign: